manuelgrabowski/KeepInventorySortedSimple/README.md

 While the mod is technically only required on the server, you should install it on server _and_ client.
 If you only install it on the server, vanilla clients can use it via the `/kiss` commands only.
 Due to a [known issue with Modrinth](https://github.com/modrinth/knossos/issues/1612), I've marked the mod as `Required` on the client.

-## Changes from original mod

-- Shulker boxes are now sorted based on their content, heavily inspired by [PR #82](https://github.com/kyrptonaught/Inventory-Sorter/pull/82)
-- Removed download function for the ignore list
-  - Can still be curated manually in the config; but I'm considering to remove the feature entirely as I don't play modded and have no need for it
-- Removed sorting by double click or middle click on empty slots
-  - This was buggy and didn't work on servers; instead, the middle mouse button is now the default keybinding to trigger a sort, which works fine on servers as well
-- Took the `sortKeyType` fix from [PR #115](https://github.com/kyrptonaught/Inventory-Sorter/pull/115), which _might_ fix issues [#90](https://github.com/kyrptonaught/Inventory-Sorter/issues/90) and [#101](https://github.com/kyrptonaught/Inventory-Sorter/issues/101)

-More things might get kicked out in future version – I never want to sort the player inventory, so I'm not keen on keeping that code around, for example.
-That includes the "sort hovered inventory" setting as well.
-I'm also not too fond of the GUI buttons and might remove it entirely.
-As the [name suggests](https://en.wikipedia.org/wiki/KISS_principle), I intend to keep this mod as simple as possible to fill my needs.

-**Note:** A functioning 1.21 build of the original mod [is available](https://github.com/kyrptonaught/Inventory-Sorter/pull/123#issuecomment-2185101760) as well if that's what you're looking for.